-One day Akshay and his father Satyam went to Bazaar on Motor bike.
+O ne day Akshay with his father Satyam went to Bazaar on Motor bike.
 A traffic constable stopped them and asked his father to show his driving license and other documents.
 He showed the driving license and other documents.
 Then the constable asked Satyam to show the certificate of pollution check.
-He did not have one.
+He did not know what it was.
 The traffic constable fined him and asked him to go to any certified pollution check centre for pollution under control certificate or the pollution check certificate.

 Satyam went to the pollution check up centre.
-There the emissions from his motor bike were checked and a pollution under control certificate was issued with details of amount of pollutants in the emissions.
+There the emissions from his motor bike were checked and a pollution under control, certificate was issued with details of amount of pollutants in the emissions.

-Fig-1: Pollution checkup
+Fig. 1 Pollution checkup